tobysmith568/wordle-words/README.md

 Find a word or words that are most likely to help the player win the game.

-- The word(s) must contain all of the vowels
+- The word(s) must contain all of the pre-defined 'good' letters
+- The words must not contain any of the pre-defined 'bad' letters
 - The word(s) must not contain any letter more than once
-- The words must not contain any of the pre-defined 'bad' letters
-- The words must contain the all of the pre-defined 'good' letters

 ## Running locally